 Missing Checks Report

-This report helps you find out if any check was missing causing the discrepancies.
+This report helps you find out if any missing check was causing the discrepancies in the ending balance of your reconciliation.
 These are the steps you need to follow:-

 - Click on the Reports tab and move your cursor over the Banking menu.

 - Choose Missing Checks from the list and choose the account you’re reconciling.